HtunHtunHtet/php-design-pattern/2. Basic Concepts in OOP/notes.md

 ##Interface
+1. `Interface` is the outline of the class
-1. To implement an interface, use the ``implenets`` statement instead of extedn as is done with `abstract` class
+2. To implement an interface, use the ``implenets`` statement instead of extedn as is done with `abstract` class